Learn from patient safety events service

 We store your data on secure servers within the UK that meet the safeguards as set out under Data Protection requirements.
 We do not intend to transfer any personal data outside the UK.

-- Data provided by you as part of registration using Okta (identify management service) is held securely under contract with Okta within the cloud.
-Okta is used to manage access to NHS Improvement’s business tools and products.
+- Data provided by you as part of registration using Okta (identity management service) is held securely under contract with Okta within the cloud.
+Okta is used to manage access to NHS England’s business tools and products.

-- Personal data provided by you which is included within LFPSE usage reports is held securely within NHS Improvement’s secure network available to the internal LFPSE team and nominated trust super admin user(s).
+- Personal data provided by you which is included within the LFPSE service usage reports is held securely within NHS England’s secure network available to the internal LFPSE team and nominated trust super admin user(s).

-- Data automatically collected by LFPSE database is stored securely under contract within the Microsoft Azure Cloud.
+- Data automatically collected by the LFPSE service database is stored securely under contract within the Microsoft Azure Cloud.